 Beautifully restored Suzuki K11 Sport.

 Suzuki Motor Co.
 Ltd., now one of the big four, started over sixty years ago in Japan making spinning looms.
-Branching out into the motorcycle market, they have again branched out into cars, vans, trucks, outboard motors and many other types of manufacturing.
+Branching out into the motorcycle market, they have again branched out into cars, vans, trucks and outboard motors and many other types of manufacturing.

 But it is motorcycles that Suzuki is best known for, and their arrival on the motorcycle market started in June 1952, with a little machine, called the "Power Free", a 36cc single-cylinder two-stroke.
 It had an unprecedented feature which was the double-sprocket gear system, which enabled the rider to pedal with the engine assisting, pedal without engine assist, or disconnect the pedals and run with engine power alone.
 The system was so ingenious, the Patent Office granted Suzuki a financial subsidy to continue research into motorcycle engineering.